marbl/canu/documentation/source/parameter-reference.rst

 overlap, sorts them by the first ID, and stores them for quick retrieval of all overlaps for a single read.

-ovsMemory <integer=2>
+ovsMemory <float>
   How much memory, in gigabytes, to use for constructing overlap stores.
+Must be at least 256m or 0.25g.

 ovsMethod <string="sequential">
   Two construction algorithms are supported.
 One uses a single data stream, and is faster for small